sabifo4/VSpipe/Installation/Install_dependencies_Ubuntu.md

 	\necho\ \"export\ PATH\=\$PATH\:\$MGL\_ROOT\/bin\"\ \>\>\ \~\/\.bashrc\ \#\ SAC\: new\ line\ added/' install.sh
 ```

-*After that, you can just rerun the script, `./install.sh`, and it should install without errors `MGLTools`*.
+*After that, you can rerun the script `./install.sh` and it should install `MGLTools` without errors.*.

 ---